baggepinnen/DiskDataProviders.jl/docs/src/index.md

 # Iterators
 - If you simply iterate over an `AbstractDiskDataProvider`, you will iterate over each datapoint in the sequence determined by the vector of file paths.
-This iteration is not buffered.
+This iteration is buffered by a buffer unique to the iterator.
 - [`batchview`](@ref DiskDataProviders.batchview) creates a buffered iterator over batches.
-- [`unbuffered`](@ref) has the same behaviour as iterating over the `AbstractDiskDataProvider`.
+- [`unbuffered`](@ref) an iterator that is not buffered.
 - [`buffered`](@ref) iterates over single datapoints from the buffer.
 - [`full_batch`](@ref) creates one enormous batch of the entire dataset.
 - [`unbuffered_batchview`](@ref) Iterates over batches, unbuffered.